maxxfuu/C_Cpp_Exercise/README.md

 Example:
 A base class 'Shape' might have a method 'calculateArea()'.
 Derived classes like 'Circle' and 'Rectangle' can have their own implementations of 'calculateArea()', which will be used when called on objects of these classes.

+## Friends and inheritance
+- In principle, private and protected members of a class cannot be accessed from outside the same class in which they are declared.
+However, this rule does not apply to "friends".

 ## Advance C++ Concepts that I intend on understanding
 - Value categories & Move semantics
 - Type deduction